opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 1. In the **Manage email senders** modal window, choose **Add sender**, **New sender**.
 Multiple senders can be added one at a time.
 1. Enter a unique **Sender name**.
 Duplicates are not allowed.
 1. Enter the **Email address**, SMTP **Host** (e.g. `smtp.gmail.com` for a Gmail account), and the **Port** number.
 1. You can choose to use an **Encryption method** or leave it as **None**. **SSL** or **TLS** are standard protocols to secure your email and send it using the SMTP host as your server.
-Using SSL or TLS requires you to authenticate with your user ID and password.
+Using SSL or TLS requires you to authenticate with the user ID and password of your email account.
 You can enter these credentials in the Elasticsearch Keystore using the CLI.
 Run the following commands (in the bin directory of your Elasticsearch directory) to enter your username and password.
 The `<sender_name>` is the name you entered for **Sender**.
     `./bin/elasticsearch-keystore add opendistro.alerting.destination.email.<sender_name>.username`
     `./bin/elasticsearch-keystore add opendistro.alerting.destination.email.<sender_name>.password`
 1. Choose **Save** to save the configuration and create the sender.